 Does your Web Map suffer from… a confusing Table of Contents?
 Do you have dozens of layers begging to be organized thematically in a group which can be easily turned on and off?
 Based on the most popular ArcGIS Online idea on ArcGIS Ideas and the number of people I have chatted with over the years, the answer is resoundingly “YES”.
 Although it would have been ideal to celebrate the debut of Group Layers with more than 20,000 of the best customers in the world in-person, 2020 has sabotaged these best laid plans.
-Nevertheless, we are happy to introduce Group Layers with the July 2020 update to Map Viewer Beta and look forward to seeing the maps and apps you create with them.
+Nevertheless, we are happy to introduce Group Layers with the July 2020 update to the new Map Viewer and look forward to seeing the maps and apps you create with them.
 The following article will provide a brief introduction about how to create Group Layers and two common use cases.

-Creating layer groups in Map Viewer Beta is easy and intuitive.
+Creating layer groups in the new Map Viewer is easy and intuitive.
 Add your desired layers to the map and then follow the four steps below.

 - Open the Layer Options and select Add to new group